Higher order quark-mesonic scattering processes and the phase structure of QCD: Fluctuations

 For the convexity discussion it is sufficient to restrict ourselves to the chiral limit.
 As already mentioned before the explicit symmetry breaking does not influence the dynamics of the fluctuations which are solely responsible for the convexity properties.
 It is well-known that the effective potential $V_{k=0}$ is convex by construction.
 It has been shown that the flow equation is indeed convexity-restoring in the limit $k\to 0$ and keeps this property in the local potential approximation, see \cite{Litim:2006nn}.
 This implies in particular, that the the curvature of the effective potential vanishes for field values smaller than their vacuum expectation value, $\partial_\phi^2 V_{k=0}(\rho\!<\!\rho_0)=0$.
 For non-vanishing cut-off scale, $k>0$, only the combination $V_k(\rho) + \rho\,R_k^\phi(0) $ is convex.
 This property follows directly from its definition as the Legendre transformation of the logarithm of the generating functional $\ln Z_k[J]$, evaluated on constant fields and divided by the space-time volume, for a detailed discussion see e.g.\ \cite{Pawlowski:2005xe}.
 This entails in particular

 for the inverse propagator pion and $\sigma$-meson propagator respectively at vanishing momentum.
 In the chirally broken phase with $\rho<\rho_{0,k}$ we have

-with $\rho_0$ is the vacuum expectation value $\rho_{0,k}$ at vanishing cut-off scale, $k=0$.
+with $\rho_0$ is the vaccuum expextation value $\rho_{0,k}$ at vanishing cut-off scale, $k=0$.
 Note that \eq{eq:negative} also implies $V''_{k=0}(\rho<\rho_0)=0$.
-Of course, \eq{eq:negative} entails that the potential $V_0$ is flat (vanishing curvature) for fields $\rho$ smaller than the vacuum expectation value.
+Of course, \eq{eq:negative} entails that the potential $V_0$ is flat (vanishing curvature) for fields $\rho$ smaller than the vaccuum expectation value.
 Note that for negative $V'$ the inverse pion propagator in \eq{eq:sing} vanishes for $V'=R_k^\phi(0)$, and the flow potentially diverges for $R_k^\phi(0)\to 0$.
 However, this divergence is not reached as the increasing flow increases $V'$, see \cite{Litim:2006nn} for a discussion of a scalar theory.
 In Appendix~\ref{app:con} this discussion is extended to the present Yukawa theory.

 The relation between the negative curvature $V'$ and the convexity-restoration in the flow also implies that only the mesonic fluctuations drive the flows for $\rho<\rho_0$ and $k\to 0$, and the two sectors effectively decouple.
 This facilitates the access to the infrared flow of the fermion propagator in this region studied in detail in Appendix~\ref{app:con}, which can indeed be derived analytically.
 We arrive in particular at